kubabuda/ecat_servo/docs/002-lan9252-board-design.md

 [IBOM can be found here](https://kubabuda.github.io/ecat_servo/html/lan9252rev1_ibom.html)

 Looks good.
-Board came out similar to EasyCAT Pro, breakout header is compatible, additionally alongside it has full SQI exposed.
-Also EEPROM chip is THT in socket, for simple swap if ESI flashing goes wrong and bricks device.
+Board came out similar to EasyCAT Pro.
+Breakout header is compatible, additionally alongside it has full SQI exposed.
+Also EEPROM chip is THT in socket for simple swap if ESI flashing goes wrong and bricks device.
 Now forward to board house of choice, and wait for PCBs to arrive.

-TLDR: it worked good enough for what I needed, for practical use you better wait for something better or buy EasyCAT PRO
+Spoiler alert: it worked good enough for what I needed, for practical use you better wait for something better or buy EasyCAT PRO

 [Next: Testing LAN9252 board](https://kubabuda.github.io/ecat_servo/003-lan9252-board-tests)